 - Restores the structure of a tooth affected decay and wear

-A filling in a tooth is required when a cavity/decay develops in the tooth.
-Oftentimes, a cavity won’t hurt until it is quite deep, potentially infecting the nerve of the tooth.
+A patient requires a filling if they develop a cavity or some degree of tooth decay.
+Often, a cavity will not hurt until it progresses deep into the tooth, potentially causing a severe infection.
 When caught early, a cavity can be easily cleaned out and treated with a simple filling.
-Made of tooth-colored ceramic and plastic materials, composite fillings restore the teeth’s natural beauty.
+Composite fillings are made of tooth-colored ceramic and plastic materials, and they can restore the natural beauty of your teeth.

-Inlays and onlays are often used to restore teeth with large areas of decay and wear.
-When you do not need a full crown, inlays/onlays may be the solution.
-An inlay fits within the contours of a tooth, while an onlay restores one or more cusps (peaks) of the tooth.
-The procedure is a lab-made filling in which composite, porcelain, or gold is applied to a tooth to provide support as a more conservative treatment option as opposed to a crown.
+Inlays and onlays are used to repair and restore teeth with large areas of decay and wear.
+Patients who do not require a full crown can benefit from treatment with inlays/onlays.
+An inlay fits within the contours of a tooth, while an onlay is designed to restore one or more cusps (peaks) of the tooth.
+The procedure involves placing a lab-made filling composed of composite, porcelain, or gold to the affected tooth to provide support.
+This approach offers conservative treatment as opposed to a crown.

 Schedule A Consultation